bhyvex/cloudly/README.md

 For information about the MongoDB visit <a>http://www.mongodb.org/</a>

-###### Configure the NGINX (with the SSL support)

-There are quite a few steps involved, you'd need to contact me about this one, I'd be happy to help.
-You can reach me on jparicka@gmail.com, or Skype: jparicka

 ###### Run the API

 API server runs off of Flask therefore you'd need to install Python Flask first.
 To do so simply copy and paste the following into your terminal window: